miqelle/hello-world/README.md

 I’m a software developer!
 -   How to reach me: Twitter [@coderm6](https://twitter.com/Coderm6)
 -   I am a student in The Code Crew **Full-Stack Developer** Program
+-   All of my projects will be shared here to document my progress!